bkoprucu/jekyll4test/_posts/2024-01-20-When-Not-To-Use-Virtual-Threads.md

 **Platform threads are good for tasks which,**
  - Are CPU bound
- - Have low latency / predictive scheduling requirements
+ - Have low latency or predictive scheduling requirements
  - Are comparatively few in numbers